markacody/idea-bank/README.md

 ### Features

-- Form designed for learnability and accurate data collection
+- Form designed for usability and accurate data collection
 - Form feedback in real time and after submission
 - Text manipulation using JavaScript string methods
 - API communications with Fetch